 - Inventory management: Keeping track of medical equipment and ensuring sufficient sterilized supplies requires strong organizational abilities.

-- Understanding of quality assurance processes: Knowledge of QA measures contributes to maintaining high standards of care.
+- Understanding of quality assurance processes: Knowledge of QA measures contributes to maintaining high standards of care

-Education and Training
+Education and Training Requirements

-- Anatomy and physiology
+- Preparation and packaging

-- Sterilization techniques
+- Sterilization process

 State-Specific Requirements